Loktysh/infiniti-stream/TEST-CASES.md

 **Description:**
 Verify that the login page is responsive and adapts to different screen sizes.

-**Steps:**
+**Acceptance Criteria:**
-1. Open the login page.
+1. The user opens the login page.
-2. Resize the browser window to below 1024px.
+2. The user resizes the browser window to below 1024px.

-**Expected Result:**
+3. The login form takes up the full screen.
-- Login form takes up the full screen.
+4. All elements are properly aligned and visible on the screen.

 **Data Set:**
 - N/A